 - Ask for help from family and friends and your doctor.

-- Plan ahead for activities so you are not bored and wanting to drink.
+- Plan ahead for activities so you are not bored and want to drink.

 - Do activities that do not involve drinking.